 Global Customer Experience Specialist and Certified Customer Experience Professional, Author of “Customer What?”

 The CSAT Score is one of the most used metrics by customer service departments.
-It is measured by asking a question such as:
+It is measured by asking a satisfaction survey question like:

 “How would you rate your overall satisfaction with the goods/service you received?”